Composable State Management

 Global Shared State

-Share state across components by creating signals outside component scope.
+Share state by creating signals in the global scope.

 // Global application state